 Australia had begun to crawl out of recession, out of this challenging environment came opportunity – a distressed neighbourhood centre in Campbelltown Adelaide was purchased.
 Banks were keen to assist new players, and so began a small investment and redevelopment property business, focused on finding distressed asset opportunities that could be turned around, named Precision Group.
 The business needed to succeed from the start, there was no room for error, so the name Precision Group made sense.

-Four years after its creation, Precision Group makes its first major acquisition in 1998 with the Port Canal Shopping Centre along with the adjacent Customs House office building in Port Adelaide, South Australia for $36 million.
+Precision Group makes its first major acquisition in 1997 with the Port Canal Shopping Centre along with the adjacent Customs House office building in Port Adelaide, South Australia for $36.5 million.

 The deal flow continues in the Adelaide property market, with Precision Group acquiring the $85 million Adelaide Central Plaza project.
 The 31,500 sqm, six-level project was biggest retail development in the Adelaide’s Rundle Mall in a decade and included the flagship David Jones department store and 40 specialty shops providing a link between the shopping precinct of Rundle Mall with the cultural institutions on North Terrace.